top of page

 Two days ago, I was dropping off copies of my prison book, FINDING MYSELF INSIDE, when I got talking with some Christians I knew.

 As I was explaining this to my Christian friends, one of them, the songwriter and poet Paras Bovolos said, "Wow, I'm going to write a poem about that."
+She texted me yesterday to say it's completed and up on her website.

-The poem, Suddenly, which I not only like but think explains God's workings in our lives very well, can be found at parasbovolos.com.
+The poem, Suddenly, which I not only like but think it explains God's workings in our lives very well, can be found at parasbovolos.com.
 (Scroll down to Suddenly)

 Paras also gave me a CD of her beautiful Christian piano music.
 Heather and I love it.
 It puts us in a peaceful and rejoicing state and is quite beautiful, especially when travelling or reading.

-As you wait for Suddenly, try and lift yourself above the day-to-day experiences to a place where you can see what God sees—what he might need out of you to fulfil His purpose, to come Suddenly into ministry.
+As you wait for Suddenly, try to lift yourself above the day-to-day experiences to a place where you can see what God sees—what he might need out of you to fulfil His purpose, to come Suddenly into ministry.

 Today's prayer: Dear Lord, thank you for the work you put into me.
-Like a bolt, rod or cutting blade on a machine, I don't know what role I will play in the finished product.
+Like a steel bolt, rod or cutting blade on a machine, I don't know what role I will play in the finished product.
 What I do believe is your work will be perfect.
 Please help me with my imperfections.

 Photo by Christina Anne Costello